-To be considered for admission to the respiratory care program, the applicant must:
+1. To be considered for admission to the respiratory care program, the applicant must:

-a. be a high school or GED graduate
+be a high school or GED graduate

-b. make application to ACC and fulfill the admission requirements, including TASP make application to the respiratory care program
+make application to ACC and fulfill the admission requirements, including TASP make application to the respiratory care program submit official transcripts of all previous college work to both the Respiratory Care Department and ACC Records Office.

-- submit official transcripts of all previous college work to both the Respiratory Care Department and ACC Records Office. - applicants are required to demonstrate an understanding of the responsibilities and duties of the profession through observation and discussion with a practicing therapist.
-Contact the director for details. - score 19 or higher on ACT composite or minimum combined math/verbal SAT score of 713 if taken prior to April 1, 1995 or SAT score of 870 if taken prior to April 1, 1995. - complete a physical examination which includes a chest x-ray, TB skin test, and immunizations upon acceptance to the program.

-h. not currently be on suspension or academic probation from ACC or another college or university.
+applicants are required to demonstrate an understanding of the responsibilities and duties of the profession through observation and discussion with a practicing therapist.
+Contact the director for details.

+- score 19 or higher on ACT composite or minimum combined math/verbal SAT score of 713 if taken prior to April 1, 1995 or SAT score of 870 if taken prior to April 1, 1995, or complete BIOL 2401 and ENGL 1301 with a grade no lower than a "C" prior to admission in lieu of the ACT/SAT exam. - complete a physical examination which includes a chest x-ray, TB skin test, and immunizations upon acceptance to the not currently be on suspension or academic probation from ACC or another college or university.

-- 2. Any science or respiratory care course completed more than five years prior to the student being accepted may not satisfy requirements for a degree in respiratory care. - Transfer students must complete the following:
+Any science or respiratory care course completed more than five years prior to the student being accepted may not satisfy 2. requirements for a degree in respiratory care.

+Transfer students must complete the following: 3.
-a. meet the above admission criteria

-- have a cumulative GPA of 2.0 or higher on all courses being transferred into the respiratory care curriculum. - provide the ACC Records Office with an official transcript from each institution attended - provide the Respiratory Care Department with a copy of transcript from each institution attended - provide the Respiratory Care Department with a description and/or syllabus of each course being considered for transfer not currently be on suspension or academic probation from another college f.
+- meet the above admission criteria - have a cumulative GPA of 2.0 or higher on all courses being transferred into the respiratory care curriculum. - provide the ACC Records Office with an official transcript from each institution attended - provide the Respiratory Care Department with a copy of transcript from each institution attended - provide the Respiratory Care Department with a description and/or syllabus of each course being considered for transfer not currently be on suspension or academic probation from another college f.

-- credit will be given for support courses equivalent to those included in the respiratory care program at ACC as determined by examination of the syllabus of the transfer course.
-A grade of C or higher must have been earned in transfer courses. - h.
-Must complete a minimum of 24 semester hours at ACC in order to be considered a graduate. - 4.
+credit will be given for support courses equivalent to those included in the respiratory care program at ACC as determined by examination of the syllabus of the transfer course.
+A grade of C or higher must have been earned in transfer courses.

+Must complete a minimum of 24 semester hours at ACC in order to be considered a graduate.

 A new class begins each August.